anushkas-11/MedCompanion/README.md

 # MedCompanion
-Here's a README file for your Streamlit application with Plyer notifications:

 MedCompanion is a Streamlit-based application designed to provide various health-related functionalities, including drug-drug interactions, drug-human interactions, medicine reminders, and an AI assistant for general queries.